 Octagon Hall was originally built to be the home of the Caldwell family.
-Andrew Jackson Caldwell wanted a truly unique house for his family that stood out from all others, so he had it constructed with eight sides.
+Andrew Jackson Caldwell wanted a unique house for his family that stood out from all others, so he had it constructed with eight sides.
 The home took nearly 10 years to build, completed right at the onset of the Civil War.

 Know Before You Go

 There is a gift shop on site.
 Open year around except for during major holidays.
-Hours are Wednesday - Saturday 9:00- 11:30 a.m.; 1:00- 3:30 p.m.
+Hours are Wednesday through Saturday from 9 - 11:30 a.m.; 1 - 3:30 p.m.